 Federal laws passed over the past decade exempt non-resident students using federal Veterans Administration (VA) GI Bill© education benefits from non-resident tuition charges.
-GI Bill education benefits for the purposes of non-resident tuition coverage are limited to students using the Post-9/11 GI Bill (Chapter 33), the Montgomery GI Bill (Chapter 30), Vocational Rehabilitation and Employment (Chapter 31), and, as of August 1, 2022, the Dependents Education Assistance (the DEA or Chapter 35) benefit.
+GI Bill education benefits for the purposes of non-resident tuition coverage are limited to students living in the state and using the Post-9/11 GI Bill (Chapter 33), the Montgomery GI Bill (Chapter 30), Vocational Rehabilitation and Employment (Chapter 31), and, as of August 1, 2022, the Dependents Education Assistance (the DEA or Chapter 35) benefit.
 Other federal VA benefits (e.g. Chapter 1606, Montgomery GI Bill Selected Reserve) are ineligible for non-resident tuition coverage.

 Students using Chapter 33, Chapter 30, Chapter 31 and Chapter 35 are eligible for non-resident tuition coverage without regard to when a qualifying service member or veteran separated from military service.

 The University of Wisconsin System has also established guidance to ensure eligible students can easily access the non-resident tuition coverage and ensure uniform implementation.
 Implementation guidelines include: